 I left my retreat with a better understanding of who I am and a better grasp of my own feelings.
 Everyone experiences their time differently and with the deep lows comes exhilarating highs.

-If you’re curious, take a moment to explore the many retreat locations worldwide.
-If you’ve already experienced a Vipassana retreat [I/we] would love to learn from your comments.
+If you are curious, take a moment to explore the many retreat locations worldwide.
+If you have already experienced a Vipassana retreat, I would love to learn from your experience on social media!